 Electric Tankless Water Heaters Need High Current Wiring

 If Power Fails, So Does Tankless Hot Water

 True of the powered tankless water systems, since no reserve tank of pre heated water exists in this heater type.
 Further, most residential generators do not produce enough emergency power to run a tankless water heater.
 Gas fueled units may also need some mains power to run their control systems.
 So, even these gas units would not work in power failures.
 Available hot water would go away almost right away after opening a hot water faucet.
 For this reason, keep a gas water heater tank in the basement.
 Connect it to your pipe system through valves.
 Then, you could switch it in if you lose power.

 Tankless Water Heater Disadvantages: Getting Back Investment Takes Many Years

 Claims abound that you can get as much a fifty percent fuel savings with these continuous flow hot water systems.
 If true, switching to them from the traditional water heater tank COULD be worth it over time; especially in communities with well-conditioned (soft) water, where the exchangers would tend to last longer.
 But getting back your investment can take as long as 22 years.
 That would save of the cost of replacing two or three traditional tanks.
 We assume here that the tankless unit would last 22 years.

-Tankless Water Heaters, Different from Instant Hot Water
+Tankless Water Heater Disadvantages: Different from Instant Hot Water